 We have previously established definitions and theorems for an abstract toy model of a simple optimization of average fitness through diffusion performed by a randomly generated population of interacting systems.
-It is shown in Theorem 8.1 that there are conditions (e.g. in Theorem 8.2) on the average diffusion density 6 and the number of cycles 2.2.1.1 that are sufficient to make the lower bound on the EEAC goes to infinity when the populations size goes to infinity, giving rise to a phenomenon we call expected emergent open-endedness (EEOE).
+It is shown in Theorem 8.1 that there are conditions (e.g., in Theorem 8.2) on the average diffusion density and the number of cycles that are sufficient to make the lower bound on the EEAC to increase indefinitely when the population size grows toward infinity, giving rise to a phenomenon we call expected emergent open-endedness (EEOE).

 Following this purpose of theoretical investigation, we present in this section an application of our results using an important property in complex networks that fulfills these conditions mentioned to the above.
-Characterizing a small-diameter network, in which either the average shortest path length (also called as average geodesic distance) or the diameter (i.e., the maximum shortest path length) is "small" compared to the network size (i.e., when it is dominated by $O(\lg(N)))$, is a relevant topic in the current literature of complex networks [9,10,16,38].
+Characterizing a small-diameter network, in which either the average shortest path length (also called as average geodesic distance) or the diameter (i.e., the maximum shortest path length) is "small" compared to the network size (i.e., when it is dominated by $O(\lg(N))$ where N is the network size), is a relevant topic in the current literature of complex networks [10,11,17,39].
 Therefore, in this section we aim to exemplify and reinforce the relevance of the study of models like the BBIG within the theory of algorithmic networks in relation to small-diameter networks (see Sections 1 and 2 for more discussions).
-In fact, we will show that a small maximum shortest path length (that is, a small diameter) gives rise to an emergent phenomenon: it increases the very potential51 of average (or, in our case, expected) emergent open-endedness (AEOE or EEOE), should the respective network link a population of systems that mathematically behave like $\mathfrak{N}{BB}(N, f, t, \tau, j) = (G_t, \mathfrak{P}{BB}(N), b_j)$ (see Definition 3.13).
-Thus, we not only present a model in which the small-diameter phenomenon (SD) plays an central role in achieving the EEOE, but also suggest in a general way that AEOE in algorithmic networks might be related to why the SD would appear in real networks - in which emergent complexity might be somehow advantageous to some degree.
+In fact, we will show that a small maximum shortest path length (that is, a small diameter) gives rise to an emergent phenomenon: it increases the very potential of average (or, in our case, expected) emergent open-endedness, should the respective network link a population of systems that mathematically behave like $\mathfrak{N}{BB}(N, f, t, \tau, j) = (G_t, \mathfrak{P}{BB}(N), b_i)$ (see Definition 3.14).
+Thus, we not only present a model in which the small-diameter phenomenon (SD) plays an central role in achieving the EEOE, but also suggest in a general way that EEOE in algorithmic networks might be related to why the SD would appear in real networks - in which emergent complexity might be somehow advantageous to some degree.